SoniSiddharth/Concurrent_trie_in_C/README.md

 - Hand over hand locking again takes least time to complete the task.
 - Maximum peak taken by the Readers-writer lock is crossing 11 seconds with number of threads being 80 (approx).
 - It is greater than the Read Intensive workload timimg because this time writer threads were more which implies more starving and hence taking more time.

-- the plots are shown in [plots.md](https://github.com/CS301-2020/assignment-2-SoniSiddharth/blob/master/Q1/plots.md) with analysis based on the results.